barrelstrength/sprout-docs/docs/reports/data-sources.md

+---
+date: 2018-06-25
+description: A Data Source defines a set of data that can be queried by a Report and which options can be used when querying that data.
+---

 # Data Sources

 A Data Source defines a set of data that can be queried by a Report and which options can be used when querying that data.
 A Data Source can define data that exists in your Craft installation or from any source that you wish to query near or far.
 For example, a custom Data Source could query data from a third-party API and return the results to Sprout Reports to display.